ON-AIRCRAFT UPRT FOR FLYING INSTRUCTORS

 Demonstration of competence to recover from aggravated and inverted spins in Extra 300L.
-(EASA have confirmed that TIs must demonstrate competency in these recoveries).
+(EASA have confirmed that FIs must demonstrate competency in these recoveries).

 UPRT Training Syllabus

-On successful completion of the UPRT.FI course the instructor will be been issued with a course completion certificate and the instructor's logbook will be endorsed by the ATO Head of Training detailing the FCL.745.A privileges.
+On successful completion of the UPRT.FI course the FI will be issued with a course completion certificate and their logbook will be endorsed by the ATO Head of Training detailing the FCL.745.A privileges.

 COMMISSION IMPLEMENTING REGULATION (EU) 2018/1974